 The last part of the climb is over alpine wetland meadow resulting from the burn in 1903.
 The recovery time to full forest may be another 1000 years. [revised March 2019]

-From the Maymorn Junction saddle, the track climbs a little over .822, the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
+From the Maymorn Junction saddle, the track climbs a little over .822 to the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
 Renata Hut, currently (2017) in poor repair, should be reached in 30-45 minutes from the 4WD road.